leedo/fuhbot/README.md

 ### IRC commands

 Plugins can also register command handlers.
 This simplifies the process of parsing commands.
-To register command handlers, override the `commands` method, and return a list of command names and callbacks.
-When a the command matches it will be called, and be passed the IRC connection, channel name, and any text after the command.
+Use the `command` function, exported by `Fuhbot::Plugin` to register commands.

 The following plugin responds to the line `fuhbot: insult lee`.